Reewr/promise-phantom/docs/webpage.md

 <a name="Page+onResourceRequested"></a>
 ### page.onResourceRequested(handler)
 [onResourceRequested](http://phantomjs.org/api/webpage/handler/on-resource-requested.html)This callback is invoked when the page requests a resource.he first argument to the callback is the requestData metadata object.
 The second argument is the networkRequest object itself.
-The requestData metadata object contains these properties:- id : the number of the requested resource- method : http method- url : the URL of the requested resource- time : Date object containing the date of the request- headers : list of http headers*NOTE*: Currently, the networkRequest object does not contain any functions.
+The requestData metadata object contains these properties:- id : the number of the requested resource- method : http method- url : the URL of the requested resource- time : Date object containing the date of the request- headers : list of http headers*Developer Note*: Currently, the networkRequest object does not contain any functions.
 This is due to an implementation issue in node-phantom-simple.
 An issuehas been created regarding [this](https://github.com/baudehlo/node-phantom-simple/issues/98)Due to the asynchronous nature of node-phantom-simple, impelementing these functionsare simply too difficult.
 The networkRequest object is therefore an empty object

 **Kind**: instance method of <code>[Page](#Page)</code>